fan-ziqi/robot_lab/README.md

 > [!IMPORTANT]
 > This repository currently depends on **IsaacLab v2.0.0** or higher.
 If you prefer to use **IsaacLab v1.4.1**, please use it with **[v1.1](https://github.com/fan-ziqi/robot_lab/releases/tag/v1.1)** of this repository.
+>
+> Since rsl_rl is updated too frequently, the new version is no longer compatible with AMP_for_hardware.
+Please use the historical version.

 > [!NOTE]
 > If you want to run policy in gazebo or real robot, please use [rl_sar](https://github.com/fan-ziqi/rl_sar) project.